Volume 85, Number 3, February 2009

 Very diluted Bose gas placed into a disordered environment falls into a fragmented localized state.
 At some critical density the repulsion between particles overcomes the disorder.
 The gas transits into a coherent superfluid state.
 In this article the geometrical and energetic characteristics of the localized state at zero temperature and the critical density at which the quantum phase transition from the localized to the superfluid state proceeds are found.

-03.75.Kk - Dynamic properties of condensates; collective and hydrodynamic excitations, superfluid flow.
+PACS: 03.75.Hh – Static properties of condensates; thermodynamical, statistical, and structural properties / 03.75.Kk – Dynamic properties of condensates; collective and hydrodynamic excitations, superfluid flow